Skip to main content

 column_and_line.png

-These chart types allow you to how the distribution of data cross a range.
+These chart types allow you to display the distribution of data cross a range.

 Histogram